 Regulation A+ Lawyers & Going Public Attorneys

 Regulation A+ is designed to facilitate smaller companies’ access to capital by providing an alternative to direct public offerings/DPO’s and initial public offerings/IPO’s.
 Regulation A+’s new rules provide investors with more investment choices and issuers with more capital raising options during their going public transactions.
-Regulation A+ provides a workable alternative to an initial public offering/IPO by allowing companies to raise capital without an underwriter and without filing a full blow S-1 registration statement with the SEC.
+Regulation A+ provides a workable alternative to an initial public offering/IPO by allowing companies to raise capital without an underwriter and without filing a full blown S-1 registration statement with the SEC.

 Regulation A+ offerings can be used in combination with direct public offerings and initial public offerings as part of a Going Public Transaction.
 The exemption simplifies the process of obtaining the seed stockholders required by the Financial Industry Regulatory Authority while allowing the issuer to raise initial capital.